BBCG/epialleleR/README.md

 be considered somewhat experimental and may undergo significant changes or be substituted with some other method in the future.

-*`epialleleR`* is an R package for calling hypermethylated variant epiallele frequencies (VEF) at the level of genomic regions or individual cytosines in next-generation sequencing data using binary alignment map (BAM) files as an input.
-Other functionality includes extracting methylation patterns, computing the empirical cumulative distribution function for per-read beta values, and testing the significance of the association between epiallele methylation status and base frequencies at particular genomic positions (SNPs).
+*`epialleleR`* is an R package for calling and reporting cytosine methylation and hypermethylated variant epiallele frequencies (VEF) at the level of genomic regions or individual cytosines in next-generation sequencing data using binary alignment map (BAM) files as an input.
+See below for additional functionality.

 ### Current Features